wavefrontHQ/docs/pages/doc/wavefront_sdk_quickstart.md

 ## Describing Your Application to Wavefront

-When you instrument an application framework, you need to specify values for several tags that describe the deployment topology of the application in which the framework is used.
-These tags (called _application metadata_) will be associated with the data sent from each request or response that uses an API from the instrumented framework.
+When you instrument an application framework, you need to specify values for a few tags that describe the architecture of your application as it is deployed.
+These tags (called _application metadata_) will be associated with the data sent from each operation that uses an API from the instrumented framework.
 Wavefront uses these tags for aggregating predefined metrics that provide you with a meaningful context for your application's traces.

-Because the metadata tags describe the application's architecture as it is deployed, your code should implement a mechanism for reading a configuration file that you can update after the application has been built.
-Then you can set the application metadata in that file.
+Because the metadata tags describe the application's architecture as it is deployed, you will normally implement a mechanism for obtaining values for the tags from a configuration file that you can update at deployment.

-For each microservice that uses an instrumented framework, you specify values for the following required tags:
+For each microservice that uses an instrumented framework, you specify the following required tags:
 * `application` - Name that identifies the application.
 If the application is composed of coordinated microservices, all of those microservices should share the same application name.
 * `service` - Name that identifies the microservice.
 Each microservice should have its own service name.

-If the physical topology of your application will be useful for filtering metrics, you can provide values for the following optional tags:
+If the physical topology of your application will be useful for filtering metrics, you can specify the following optional tags:
-* `cluster` - Name of a cluster or region in which the application will run.
+* `cluster` - Name of a group of related hosts that serves as a cluster or region in which the application will run.
-* `shard` - Name of a partition or replica within a cluster.
+* `shard` - Name of a subgroup of hosts within a cluster that serve as a partition or replica.

-For more discussion of how to choose tag values, see _[[link to tagging topic on another page]]_.
+For more discussion of how to choose values for metadata tags, see _[[link to tagging topic on another page]]_.

 ## Configuring Data Reporting